Cristiandi/nestjs-advanced-concepts-course/notes.md

 npx madge dist/main.js --circular # this will show us the circular dependencies npx madge dist/main.js --image graph.png # this will generate an image with the dependencies
 ```
+## Explicit vs Implicit Dependencies

+### Implicit Dependencies
+We refer to it as implicit dependencies because the framework is in charge of reading the constructors metadata and the retrival of the Provider class reference itself.
+So we don't have to do anything else.

+### Explicit Dependencies
+We refer to it as explicit dependencies because we have to explicitly tell NestJS what we want to inject.
+We do this by using the @Inject() decorator.